Jet fragmentation transverse momentum distributions in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Systematic uncertainties

-The systematic uncertainty introduced by the unfolding procedure was determined by repeating the unfolding using the Singular-Value Decomposition (SVD) method as an alternative.
+The systematic uncertainty introduced by the unfolding procedure was determined by repeating the unfolding using the Singular-Value Decomposition (SVD) method as an alternative~\cite{Hocker:1995kb}.
 Given that the SVD method does not allow for multi-dimensional unfolding, the unfolding is performed separately for different \ptjet\ intervals.
-In a \textsc{Pythia} closure test, the true distribution for $\jt<0.1\,\mathrm{GeV}/c$ was in general found to be between the unfolded distributions from the iterative and SVD methods.
+In a PYTHIA closure test, the true distribution for $\jt>0.1\,\mathrm{GeV}/c$ was in general found to be between the unfolded distributions from the iterative and SVD methods within 2\%.
 The difference between the methods when unfolding data is used as an estimate of the unfolding uncertainty.
-The resulting uncertainty is below 8\% for both wide and narrow component RMS in p--Pb collisions.
-In pp collisions it is 13\% and 15\% for the wide and narrow components, respectively.
 The iterative unfolding algorithm permits the change of the number of iterations as a regularisation parameter.
-The stability of the results was verified by using 3 and 5 iterations instead of the default 4.
-The effect of the unfolding for different ranges of $\ptjet$ is tested by varying the first value of $\ptjet$ from 5 to \unit[10]{GeV/$c$}.
+The stability of the results was verified by using one iteration above and below instead of the default value, where the default value is chosen by checking that unfolded $\jt$ distributions converge.
+Also, the regularisation parameter $k$ is varied by one unit above and below with respect to the default solution of the SVD method that is determined by following the guideline~\cite{Hocker:1995kb}.
+The iterative algorithm requires a prior estimate of the shape of the distribution.
+As a default prior, generated PYTHIA distribution is used.
+To estimate the effect of the prior, the unfolded $\jt$ distribution is used as a prior instead.
+The effect of the unfolding for different ranges of $\ptjet$ is tested by varying the first value of $\ptjet$ from 5 to \unit[15]{GeV/$c$}.
 These effects are found negligible compared to that for the two different unfolding methods.
-The model dependence of the unfolding procedure was explored by weighting the response matrix with PYTHIA.
-The jet yield in the response matrix is varied by $\pm30\%$ for the angularity $g = \Sigma_i \left( p_{\mathrm{T},i} \times r_i \right) / p_\mathrm{T,jet} > 0.1$, where $p_{\mathrm{T},i}$ is the $\pt{}$ of the $i^\mathrm{th}$ constituent of the jet and $r_i = \sqrt{\Delta \eta^2_i + \Delta \varphi^2_i}$ is the distance of the $i^\mathrm{th}$ constituent from the jet axis~\cite{Larkoski:2014pca,Acharya:2019jyg}.
-The effect is found to be below 2\% for the wide component and below 1\% for the narrow component.
+The resulting uncertainty by the unfolding procedure is below 8\% for both wide and narrow component RMS in p--Pb collisions.
+In pp collisions it is 9\% and 12\% for the wide and narrow components, respectively.